 The Department offers programs leading to the Master and Doctor of Engineering degrees in Water Resources Engineering.
-Works are directed toward research and professional development in areas such as hydrology and hydrologic engineering, hydraulic engineering, irrigation engineering, groundwater, coastal engineering, and water resources planning and management.
+Works are directed toward research and professional development in areas such as hydrology and hydrologic engineering; hydraulic engineering; irrigation engineering; groundwater; coastal engineering; and water resources planning and management.
 Students who wish to continue their study in water resources engineering should have completed the equivalent of the undergraduate majoring in civil engineering or water resources engineering, or other related fields with adequate background in civil engineering.

 Anurak Sriariyawat, Ph.D.
-(Nottingham) 7 interent Shanyawat, The (Noteningham)
+(Nottingham)